PUBLIC INTEREST DISCLOSURE ACT 1998 (PIDA)

 The Public Interest Disclosure Act 1998, shortened to PIDA, is the law that protects whistleblowers from negative treatment or unfair dismissal.
 It is part of the Employment Rights Act 1996 (ERA).

 PIDA makes it unlawful to subject a worker to negative treatment or to dismiss them because they have raised a whistleblowing concern.
-Raising a whistleblowing concern is also known as a making a ‘protected disclosure’.
+Raising a whistleblowing concern is also known as a making a ‘protected disclosure’ in law.

 What does 'public interest' mean?

-If a worker has made a protected disclosure and is treated negatively in any way for doing so, then this is a breach of their legal rights under PIDA.
-They may be able exercise their rights under the legislation to bring a claim for compensation at Employment Tribunal.
+If you have made a protected disclosure and you are treated negatively in any way for doing so, then this is a breach of your legal rights under PIDA.
+You may be able exercise your rights under the legislation to bring a claim for compensation at Employment Tribunal.